Want to learn new ways to make extra money?

 I’m personally not a huge fan of their system, since technically it’s possible to take surveys, earn points, and then never win any sweepstakes (and thus wasting your time).
 However, the site claims that thousands of prizes are awarded monthly.

-VIP Voice conducts more than 12 million online surveys per year.
+VIP Voice conducts more than 12 million paid online surveys per year.

-From our research, here are some other reputable survey sites we liked:
+From our research, here are some other legitimate survey sites we liked:

 When brands want to find out what consumers think about their product and services, they turn to market research companies.